wovo/hwcpp/docs/hwcpp-reference.md

 IO extenders, A/D converters, and LCDs.

-The library  is provided under the Boost license, which basically means that you can do everything you want with this software, except that when you re-distribute the source, it must be under that same license.
+The library  is provided under the Boost license, which basically means that you can do everything you want with it, except that when you re-distribute the source, it must be under that same license.